BinaryMercenary/carMon/README.md

 # carMon

   ATTN - runs fullscreen by default - triple click or triple tap to exit the app (or click/tap *many* times if high load...).
-  Double tap for latest feature (as of 2/2/02, reset MAF peak read) Single tap to iterate through screens

   Fork of Geoffrey Wacker's (GW) Cal Poly SLO project, initially for M3 but will be adapting to IS300 and making more generic/portable as time permits.
 (See https://digitalcommons.calpoly.edu/cpesp/235)